obazoud/glacier-archive/README.md

 Django 1.4+ (and some knowledge about basic Django setup.
 Yes, I know this is command-line, but it was the fastest path to a good DB/search)

-Haystack w/Search of Choice (I picked elasticsearch)
+Haystack w/Search of Choice (I picked elasticsearch).
+Use latest Haystack beta

 Glacier libraries for Python (https://github.com/paulengstler/glacier).
 You might want to use my fork.

-Celery and Redis if you're doing multi-threading.
+Celery and Redis if you're doing multi-threading. (celery-with-redis)

 Django Settings File
 ===========================